own-pt/nomlex-pt/README.md

 University.
 This project is about the creation of a similar resource for Portuguese.

-The last version with 2,323 nominalizations is available in the nomlex-br.csv file.
+The last version with 2,539 nominalizations is available in the nomlex-br.ntriples.gz  and nomlex-br.csv files.

+See also http://github.com/arademaker/openWordnet-PT.
+The words on the ntriples file are instances of the wn30:Word class from the openWordnet-PT.

 ## Team